Barbiturates’ Side Effects

 - Repeated attempts to quit are unsuccessful due to overwhelming cravings (psychological dependence) or a desire to curb withdrawal symptoms (physiological dependence).

-If you or someone you love has become physiologically dependent upon barbiturates, the body has reached a new state of equilibrium with barbiturates and therefore stopping abruptly can put your body into shock, inducing withdrawal symptoms.
+If you or someone you love has become physiologically dependent upon barbiturates, the body has reached a new state of equilibrium with them and therefore stopping abruptly can put your body into shock, inducing withdrawal symptoms.

 Symptoms of barbiturate withdrawal may develop within a few hours to a few days after cessation of use, depending on the type of barbiturate and may include 2,3,4: